3dcitydb/3dcitydb-docs/source/overview/main-features.rst

 arbitrary ADEs from the ADE XML schema files.
-Since we intended to follow similar rules in the mapping of the object-oriented ADE models onto relational models as we used for the (manual) mapping of the CityGML datamodel onto the 3DCityDB core schema, the Chair of Geoinformatics at TUM developed a new transformation method based on graph transformation systems.
-This method is described in detail in [YaKo2017]_ and is implemented within the “ADE Manager” plugin for the Importer/Exporter software tool.
+Since we intended to follow similar rules in the mapping of the object-oriented ADE models onto relational models as we used for the (manual) mapping of the CityGML data model onto the 3DCityDB core schema, the Chair of Geoinformatics at TUM developed a new transformation method based on graph transformation systems.
+This method is described in detail in [YaKo2017]_ and is implemented within the “ADE Manager Plugin" for the Importer/Exporter software tool.

 The ADE Manager performs a sophisticated analysis of the XML schema files